 While it is getting the job done but it has a staggering image size of 1.43 GB.
 Copying all the files in our project’s directory into the image is a bad idea.
 Let’s tackle that first.

 Without changing anything to the “Dockerfile” file, we could ignore any files that the image does not need directly.
-We can do this by creating a “.dockerignore” file.
+We can do this by creating a “.dockerignore” file in the same directory as our “Dockerfile” file.

 # Ignore node_modules directory